mapbox/mapbox-ar-unity/README.md

 This class is also responisble for listening to location updates from the `LocationProvider` and adding synchronization nodes (gps + ar positions) to the context. **Important: GPS positions must be converted to Unity coordinate space before adding to the context!**

 Lastly, this object needs an `AbstractAlignmentStrategy` which is used to determine how an `Alignment` should be processed.
 For example, you can snap, lerp, or filter and then lerp a transform (such as the `WorldRoot`).
 I've had the best success and most stable results using the `AverageHeadingAlignmentStrategy`.

+### ManualSynchronizationContextBehaviour

+This example context relies on a `TransformLocationProvider` that is a child of a camera responsible for drawing a top-down map.
+You can use touch input to drag (one finger) and rotate (two fingers) the camera to manually position and orient yourself relative to the map (your target location is represented with the red arrow in the example scene).
+On the release of a touch, the alignment will be created.

+*Note: This implementation does not attempt to compensate for ARKit-related drift over time!*

 ### AverageHeadingAlignmentStrategy